LaganYT/LTunes-Flutter/README.md

 - Show artists in search results
 - Download all songs from album, skipping already downloaded songs.
 - Download all songs from playlist, skipping already downloaded songs.
+- For the background of the full screen player use a gradient color extracted from the icon